ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-04-29-HorizonMapping.md

 # Introduction

-Yes, the normal mapping and parallax mapping is satisfactory enough.
-The shade made by normal map and the extrusion looks nice.
-But let's be honest.
-Carefully looking at the , we realize that there is one thing that the parallax mapping and the horizon mapping lack; where are all the shadows that should be cast by the bumps?
-Actually, it is natural that they don't cast shadow, since the bumps are faked by manipulating normals or texture sampling coordinates.
-For shadows to appear, we need additional processes to do the works.
+Yes, normal mapping and parallax mapping are satisfactory enough.
+The simulated extrusions look decent.
+But carefully looking at the surface below, we can realize that there is one thing that parallax mapping and horizon mapping lack; where are all the shadows that the bumps should have cast?
+Actually, it is natural that they don't cast shadow since the bumps are faked by manipulating normals or texture sampling coordinates.
+For shadows to appear, we need additional processes to simulate shadow casters.

 ![Sandbags_Parallax_100](../../Images/2023-03-19-ParallaxMapping/Sandbags_Parallax_100.png){: width="500"}{: .align-center} The sandbags from the parallax mapping post.
 {: .text-center}

 # What is **Horizon Mapping**?

-**Horizon mapping** simulates the shadows with height information stored in a height map.
-The horizon mapping precalculates where the nearby horizon is, which is the criterion for deciding whether the point is in a shadow, and store the values in a separate map.
+**Horizon mapping** simulates shadows with height information stored in a height map, similar to parallax mapping.
+Horizon mapping precalculates where the nearby horizon is, which is the criterion for deciding whether the point is in a shadow, and stores the results in a separate texture map.
 Later, the texture map is sampled by the shader and is used for multiplying a pixel color by a shadow factor.

 It was first introduced in [1].
-However, this post is largely based on the explanations on [2].
+However, this post is largely based on the explanations in [2].

 # Horizon Map
 ## How Horizon Map Works